WSGI Request & Response#

 text will always be encoded as UTF-8.

-• anchor (str) – Override the context IRI with a different URI (default None).
+anchor (str) – Override the context IRI with a different URI (default None).
 By default, the context IRI for the link is simply the IRI of the requested resource.
 The value provided may be a relative URI.

-• hreflang (str or iterable) – Either a single language-tag, or a list or tuple of such tags to provide a hint to the client as to the language of the result of following the link.
-A list of tags may be given in order to indicate to the client that the target resource is available in multiple languages.
+of such tags to provide a hint to the client as to the language of the result of following the link.
+A list of tags may be given in order to indicate to the client that the target resource is available in multiple languages.type_hint (str) – Provides a hint as to the media type of the result of dereferencing the link (default

-• crossorigin (str) – Determines how cross origin requests are handled.
+).
+As noted in RFC 5988, this is only a hint and does not override the Content-Type header returned when the link is followed.crossorigin (str) – Determines how cross origin requests are handled.
 Can take values ‘anonymous’ or ‘use-credentials’ or None.
 (See: https://www.w3.org/TR/html50/infrastructure.html#cors-settings-attribute)

-• link_extension (iterable) – Provides additional custom attributes, as described in RFC 8288, Section 3.4.2.
-Each member of the iterable must be a two-tuple in the form of (param, value).
-(See: https://datatracker.ietf.org/doc/html/rfc8288#section-3.4.2)
+link_extension – Provides additional custom attributes, as described in RFC 8288, Section 3.4.2; each member of the iterable must be a two-tuple in the form of (param, value).

 Set the Cache-Control header.